 - Many countries and firms have alleged that the Chinese government unfairly subsidizes various Chinese industries, and that these industries have built too much capacity, produce too many products, and often dump their products in foreign markets at below-cost prices (measured by average variable costs for each unit of production).
 To the extent the complaint turns on mere government subsidies, it is highly debatable as a proposition; but to the extent it concerns demonstrable below-cost dumping, existing trade laws afford viable, strong remedies.

 - The United States government has recently expressed concern that the Chinese government is using Chinese high-technology companies as “Trojan horses” to conduct industrial and military espionage in foreign countries, including the United States.
-So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and the even United Kingdom under Boris Johnson’s government has not been convinced to forgo using Chinese components in Britain’s emerging 5G networks.
+So far as I know, the United States has not furnished any proof of these assertions in Qualcomm or in any other proceeding, and even the United Kingdom under Boris Johnson’s government has not been convinced by American entreaties to forgo using Chinese components in Britain’s emerging 5G networks.

 - China has become a formidable competitor and collaborator in the global economy, but many object to its repressive governance and business practices that they deem to be unfair.